patricecolet/modulePre/README.md

 ### /skini/test 112 500 1000
 play `son<sound number>.wav` at 12db from 500 milliseconds during 1000 milliseconds.

-A 50ms fade out is happening at the end of sound.
+A 50ms fade out is processed at the end of sound.

 ### /skini/level "float"
 output volume of the patch from 0 to 127db